thingsapart/mini_nc/README.md

 Finished a small prototype chip-vacuum based on a Roborock/Xiaomi/MiJia vacuum fan and [Roborock-CPAP PCB](https://github.com/condottab/Roborock-CPAP).
 Additional cost is only ~$15 for the 2kPa fan versions or ~$30 for the (untested) 4-5kPa version.

-Seems to work well on first attempts with 6061 aliminium, will need filtation for actual dust extraction otherwise the dust gets sucked into fan and spat out the other side.
+Seems to work well on first attempts with 6061 aliminium, will need filtration for actual dust extraction otherwise the dust gets sucked into fan and spat out the other side.

 Supports different "duct attachments" held in place via magnets, which makes it easy to
 * remove when changing end mills or cleaning parts of the machine,